Scholarships & Bursaries & Financial Aid

 A national internship program managed by MITACS which connects companies and other organizations with the vast research expertise in Canadas universities from applied sciences, engineering, social sciences and business to arts, life sciences and much more.
 Accelerate is run in partnership with a consortium of leading Canadian research organizations.
 The conduit between the partner company and the university is a graduate student or post-doctoral fellow under the guidance of a professor.
 For each four-month internship unit, the company contributes $7,500.00 which is matched by MITACS through the support of federal and provincial funding partners.
 Per four-month unit, the intern receives a minimum stipend of $10,000.00 with the remaining $5,000.00 supporting other costs associated with the research.

-NSERC - Alexander Graham Bell Canada Graduate Scholarships and NSERC Postgraduate Scholarships (Masters and Doctoral)
+NSERC - Alexander Graham Bell Canada Graduate Scholarships and NSERC Postgraduate Scholarships - Doctoral

 - Value (GCS-D): $35,000

 NSERC Canada Graduate Scholarships (CGS) and NSERC Postgraduate Scholarships (PGS) provide financial support to high-calibre scholars who are engaged in doctoral programs in the natural sciences or engineering.
 There are two types of NSERC Doctoral Research awards available through a single application:

 - Alexander Graham Bell Canada Graduate Scholarships-Doctoral Program (CGS D) – for study in Canada; without exception, these awards are tenable only at eligible Canadian universities.